yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 Under [blinkhawk](https://github.com/FernandoS27)'s lead, `Project Y.F.C.` is making great progress and is on track to release soon.
 As a reminder, `Project Y.F.C.` is an overhaul of various parts of our GPU emulation, fixing many inaccuracies and improving both performance and compatibility.

 [Maide](https://github.com/Kelebek1) is up to something.
-Let me provide a hint, if you check previous progress reports, you will notice a common theme with Maide's pull requests.
+(Hint: if you check the previous progress reports, you'll notice a common theme with their pull requests)

 And toastUnlimited is working on getting MinGW Clang builds for Windows, which could potentially be faster than the MSVC builds we’re using now.
 This work is tied with the release of `Project Gaia`, so it will take a bit.